datumnova/duckdb_onelake/README.md

 SELECT * FROM <your_table_name>;

 -- SELECT * FROM <your_iceberg_table_name> USING ICEBERG;

+-- Append to a Delta table that lives in the current schema INSERT INTO people VALUES (1, 'Mark'), (2, 'Hannes');
+-- Or insert the results of another query
+INSERT INTO fact_sales
+SELECT * FROM staging_sales;
 ```

 Optionally, you can replace the secret creation and authentication steps by setting the following environment variables before starting the DuckDB shell: